Python API

 Multiple Workers

-If your tasks are genuinely asynchronous, ie, they mostly call asynchronous APIs, you can just set num_workers=5 etc. when calling launch_workers.
+If your tasks are genuinely asynchronous, that is, they mostly call asynchronous APIs, you can just set num_workers=5 etc. when calling launch_workers.

 import os